rptb1/dnd-srd-sphinx/source/multiclassing.rst

 Proficiency Bonus
 -----------------

-Your proficiency bonus is always based on your total character level, as shown in the Character Advancement table in chapter 1, not your level in a particular class.
+Your proficiency bonus is always based on your total character level, as shown in the :ref:`Character Advancement` table in :ref:`Beyond 1st Level`, not your level in a particular class.
 For example, if you are a fighter 3/rogue 2, you have the proficiency bonus of a 5th- level character, which is +3.

 .. index:: multiclass; proficiencies